spray/sbt-revolver/README.md

 and then add the `Revolver.settings` to the (sub-)project containing the `main` object.

-#### JRebel

-In order to enable hot reloading you need get a licensed JRebel JAR onto your system.
-You can do this with these simple steps:

-1. Go to [this page](http://sales.zeroturnaround.com/) and apply for a free "JRebel for Scala" license (in the "Get JRebel for free" box on the right).
-2. Wait for the email from ZeroTurnaround containing your personal `jrebel.lic` file.
-3. Create a `~/.jrebel` directory and copy the `jrebel.lic` file from the email into this directory.
-4. Download the JRebel _Generic JAR Installer_ from [this page](http://zeroturnaround.com/jrebel/current/) and run it.
-   When asked for the license let the installer check your `~/.jrebel` directory.
-Remember which path the JRebel JAR was installed to.

-Once you have JRebel installed you need to let _sbt-revolver_ know where to find the `jrebel.jar`.
-You can do this either via the `Revolver.jRebelJar` setting directly in your SBT config or via a shell environment variable with the name `JREBEL_PATH` (which is the recommended way, since it doesn't pollute your SBT config with system-specific settings).
-For example, on OSX you would add the following line to your shell startup script:

-    export JREBEL_PATH=/Applications/ZeroTurnaround/JRebel/jrebel.jar

 ## Usage

 _sbt-revolver_ defines three new commands (SBT tasks) in its own `re` configuration: